 Solution For A Messy Desk Drawer

-Well joke’s on you, Mom, because they put it all back in the drawer…but not where you had them.
+Well joke’s on you, because they put it all back in the drawer—but not where you had them.
 They just piled them up in there into a big jumbled mess.
-And now you’re mad because they can’t put things away right.
+Now you’re mad because they can’t put things away right.
 But guess what?
 They probably didn’t even know where the right spot was!
 This exact scenario happens at my house ALL.
 THE.
 TIME.

 So in an effort to put a stop to it once and for all, I broke out my Cricut Maker and made some mess-ending labels.